 Then, use the ProQuest and Academic Search Complete tabs to find the most useful databases for your research.
 Make sure you watch the videos, which show you specifically how to search for full-text scholarly journals, including reviews.

-Finally, click on the Find Full Text Articles tab to see how you can track down copies of articles when you only have the citation.
+Next, click on the Find Full Text Articles tab to see how you can track down copies of articles when you only have the citation.

 If you have ANY questions at all about how to do this, email your Research Librarians, Sarah and Jennifer.
 Or, simply drop by the front desk in the library, and our staff can help you.
 Remember that you can get extra credit for making an appointment with a research consultant for help.